 Speaking of HealthHelping people, changing lives: 3 health benefits of volunteeringSeptember 16, 2021

 Speaking of HealthWhat’s the deal with probiotics?September 15, 2021

 Bringing midwifery care to a community means describing what I have done for the past 22 years as a nurse-midwife.
 Most of my care has been and will continue to be with women who are pregnant.
 Midwifery is meeting women and their support person at their first prenatal visit, sharing their excitement or possibly listening to their fears and anxieties about an unexpected pregnancy.
 It’s learning about her story and what’s important to her and her family.

 The pregnancy itself is affected by all aspects of a woman’s life history and lifestyle.
 I’m interested in what the expectant mother does, her support system, her diet, her moods and how her body is working.
 I want to know what hurts, what is worrying her and what resources might be helpful to her.
 While I’m gathering information about how her baby is growing or what her blood pressure is, I also want to know if she feels safe, if she is anxious or depressed.
 I want to know when other events in her life are impacting how she feels about the pregnancy.
 I want to be there to support and help her develop her own inner strengths.

-Glenda Pinkham is a certified nurse midwife at Mayo Clinic Health System in Red Wing.
+Glenda Pinkham is a certified nurse-midwife in Red Wing, Minnesota.